Student Visa Lawyer

-Yes, you may renter to search for employment.
+Yes, you may reenter to search for employment.

 If your OPT has been approved and you depart before you got a job, your OPT ends and you cannot renter unless you have a written job offer.
 If you have a job, you may travel and reenter to resume work at the same job or you have a written offer for another job.

-Yes, but the Department of State (DOS) recommends that you apply at your home country.
+Yes, but the Department of State (DOS) recommends that you apply in your home country.